Determining Fault in an Auto Accident

 How insurance companies assess fault in car crashes

-After an accident, auto insurance companies perform 2 different types of fault analysis.
+After an accident, auto companies perform 2 different types of fault analysis.
 First, they consider the state’s fault laws.
 Next, they assess the details of the car accident.

 No-fault vs. at-fault accident laws